 What Is the State Flower of South Dakota?
-How Was It Decided?
+History, Uses, & FAQ

 Emerging as “that bold bit of life at the edge of the snows,” as poet Badger Clark described it, the American pasque is one of South Dakota’s earliest signs of spring.
 The purple wildflower blooms as early as March, presenting a dazzling display of color against an otherwise lifeless landscape in the waning winter months.
 As the ultimate herald of seasonal renewal across South Dakota’s prairies, it became the official state symbol in 1903.

 Beautiful and resilient, the pasque boasts a rich history and deep meaning for the people and wildlife of South Dakota.
 Let’s learn more about this celebrated state flower and why it is essential to the state’s culture.

 What Is the South Dakota State Flower?

 The perennial pasque flower (Pulsatilla hirsutissima) is a member of the buttercup family.
 It grows 6–12 inches tall and 1–4 inches wide.
 The showy bloom consists of 5–8 sepals around a cluster of contrasting bright yellow stamens.
 Sepals typically range from pale to deep purple but can also turn white, blue, pink, or red.